 If you see yourself personally struggling in the context of high professional accomplishment, that it’s ok to have these feelings and that it’s ok to ask for help.
 Notice what your mind and body are telling you.
 This could be in the form of depression, anxiety, anger, stress, overwhelm or other feelings.
 Often the benefit of a therapist is that you can take these considerations to a safe place outside of the office and speak in confidence to someone who can help to understand and address your concerns.

-If you are interested in learning more about my services and how I have assisted many professionals in the past please send me a message at this “link” or call me at 619-414-0042 to set up a free 15 minute consultation.
+If you are interested in learning more about my services and how I have assisted many professionals in the past please send me a message or call me at 619-414-0042 to set up a free 15 minute consultation.

 All the Best, Dr. Chad K. Cox PsyD